kholia/OSX-KVM/README.md

   ATTENTION: Use `./fetch-macOS-v2.py` for downloading `macOS Big Sur`.

+  ATTENTION: Installing `Big Sur` is NOT recommended at this time, unless you are a Hackintosh developer!

   You can choose your desired macOS version here.
 After executing this step, you should have the `BaseSystem.dmg` file in the current folder.